MarcAnt01/ACSwitch/docs/low_level.md

 ## Low Level Control

-I have already put efforts to document how switching charging state on Android works and what are some obstacles to overcome in my project 'My Charging Controller'.
+I have already put effort to the documentation explaining how switching charging state works in Android and what are some obstacles to overcome in my project 'My Charging Controller'.
 Here is another attempt of the same :)

 #### Configuration

-Configuring is initial part of the job, it's basically detecting which switch is to be used and what are true/false values.
+Configuring is the initial part of the work, it basically consists of detecting which switch is to be used and what are the true/false values.
 ACSwitch, for this, also checks if they work in addition to their existence.

 #### Switching

-Switching charging state basically requires just writing positive or negative value to the switch for enabling and disabling respectively.
-Though there are some bad things discussed in following sections:
+Switching charging state basically requires just writing positive or negative value to the switch for enabling or disabling respectively.
+Keep in mind that there are some bad things discussed in following sections:

 - Checking power connection

-    We must check if device is accepting power or not before switching charging, this is required to prevent deep CPU overcycles caused by kernel continuously failing due to insufficient current.
+    We have to check if the device is accepting power or not before switching charging: this is required to prevent deep CPU overcycles caused by kernel continuously failing due to insufficient current.
 Here, we face lack of native APIs to detect charger connection state, using `dumpsys battery` is not reliable across platforms